torcolvin/couchbase-lite-wiki/Query-Engine.md

 ### Data Types Inside Queries

-SQLite only has four data types (NULL, number, text, blob).
+SQLite only has five data types (NULL, integer, float, text, blob).
 But fortunately it provides an API to tag a `sqlite3_value` with an application-defined 8-bit "subtype".

 * Booleans are represented as the numbers 0 and 1 with the subtype `kFleeceIntBoolean` (0x68).
 * Arrays and Dictionaries are represented as SQLite blobs containing their Fleece encoding, with no subtype.